1. Investment Philosophy

 Since the early 1980s a significant body of academic research has amassed to consistently show that approximately 80% of all fund managers deliver below market performance once the effect of their fees and expenses are taken into account.
 Furthermore, the top 20% of fund managers vary from year to year.
-This makes trying to pick next year’s top performers a risky strategy and in our view likely to lead to below par returns.
+This makes trying to pick next year’s top performers a risky strategy, and in our view likely to lead to subpar returns.

 An asset class strategy aims to deliver the returns from each asset class with minimal costs.
 If executed correctly it ensures investors are appropriately rewarded for the investment risks they take.
 The benefits of this approach are broad diversification – you will own approximately 8,000 different companies and assets; reduced volatility; lower risk; lower fees, and enhanced returns.

 A summary of the principles we use when building investment portfolios can be found under the portfolios section of the website.